Gluten free and Vegan Baguette

-After 20 minutes, lower the heat to 350°F. Since I use a makeshift baking sleeve, at the 20 minute mark, I take the baguette out of the baking dish to bake on the parchment paper for another 10-15 minutes until the tops are lightly browned.
+After 20 minutes, lower the heat to 250°F. With a makeshift baking sleeve, take the baguette out of the baking dish to bake on the parchment paper for another 5-10 minutes.
 Bread is done when it makes a hollow sound once tapped and when the crust is firm on all sides

 Place the loaves onto a rack and allow to cool